This page provides information for U.S. citizens wishing to bring a foreign national fiancé(e) living abroad to the United States to marry.

 After the Fiancé(e) Visa is Issued

 Once issued, the fiancé(e) visa (or K-1 nonimmigrant visa) allows your fiancé(e) to enter the United States for 90 days so that your marriage ceremony can take place.
 Once you marry, your spouse may apply for permanent residence and remain in the United States while USCIS processes the application.
-For additional information, see the “Green Card” link to the right.
+For additional information, see the “Green Card” section.

 Treatment of I-129F petitions where the Department of State (DOS) refuses to issue the K-1 visa and returns the expired petition to USCIS.